kompics/docs/tutorial/simulation/pingpong/pingpong.rst

 		}
 	};

 The new events generated have a parameter that takes uniform long random values between 1000 and 2000.
-Both the inter-arrival time and the event parameters are defined as :java:ref:`se.sics.kompics.simulator.adaptor.distributions.Distribution`, and the *costant* and *uniform* are just helper methods to generate these distributions.
+Both the inter-arrival time and the event parameters are defined as :java:ref:`se.sics.kompics.simulator.adaptor.distributions.Distribution`, and the *constant* and *uniform* are just helper methods to generate these distributions.

-There are several types of operations Operation(,1,2,3,4,5) that can be interpreted by the simulator and they differ in the number of parameters they take to customize the generated events.
+There are several types of operations Operation(_,1,2,...,5) that can be interpreted by the simulator and they differ in the number of parameters they take to customize the generated events.
 The parameters are given as distributions.
 There are a number of distributions provided by the simulator, or you can write your own distribution by extending :java:ref:`se.sics.kompics.simulator.adaptor.distributions.Distribution`.

 In order to start the stochastic processes and to define the iterative/parallel behaviour, the :java:ref:`se.sics.kompics.simulator.SimulationScenario.StochasticProcess` has a number of start/terminate methods.